redox-os/book/src/porting-applications.md

 The `sed -i '1 i\#!/usr/bin/env python3' "${COOKBOOK_STAGE}"/usr/bin/script-name` command will add the shebang on the beginning of your script.

-The `python3` is the script interpreter in this case, use `bash` or `lua` or whatever interpreter is appropriate for your case.
+`python3` is the script interpreter in this case, use `bash` or `lua` or whatever interpreter is appropriate for your case.

 There are many combinations for these script examples: you can download scripts without the `[source]` section, make customized installations, etc.